 For an Indian-inspired meal serve the cabbage with jeera rice, curried roasted cauliflower, or saag paneer.

-For a Southern-inspired meal serve this lighter fried cabbage with mashed potatoes, potato wedges, cornbread muffins, BBQ bean burgers, or red beans and rice.
+For a Southern-inspired meal serve this lighter fried cabbage with mashed potatoes, potato wedges, cornbread muffins or red bean burgers.

 🗺 Cultural influences